MonetDB/pymonetdb/doc/filetransfers.rst

 	COPY INTO mytable FROM 'data'.csv' ON CLIENT
 	USING DELIMITERS ',', E'\n', '"';

-By default, if pymonetdb receives a file request from the server it will refuse it for security considerations.
+By default, if pymonetdb receives a file request from the server, it will refuse it for security considerations.
 You do not want the server or a hacker pretending to be the server to be able to request arbitrary files on your system and even overwrite them.